-Sexual Harassment - See policy and procedures 3445 and 3445p (Student) or 5500 and 5500p (Staff)
+Sexual Harassment (see Student Policy 3445 and Procedure 3445p or Staff Policy 5500 and Procedure 5500p)

-Students and staff are protected against sexual harassment by anyone in any school program or activity, including on the school campus, on the school bus, or off-campus during a school-sponsored activity.
-Sexual harassment is unwelcome behavior or communication that is sexual in nature when:
+• Students and staff are protected against sexual harassment by anyone in any school program or activity, including on the school campus, on the school bus, or off-campus during a school-sponsored activity.
+Sexual harassment is unwelcome behavior or communication that is sexual in nature when the conduct substantially interferes with a student's educational performance, or creates an intimidating or hostile educational or employment environment.